Skip to Main Content

 Effects

 GarageBand offers a wide variety of effects, including instrument recordings that can be used as intro/outro and transitional music.
 On the right side of the screen, click on the Loops icon to open the menu pictured.
-Choose and instrument and a recording, then either click and drag the file onto the screen or check the box next to the file name in the menu, which will insert the file into the main viewing box at the playhead.
-These effects can be moved and edited like audio file
+Choose from Instrument, Genre, or Descriptors, then click and drag the file onto the screen, which will insert the file into the main viewing box at the playhead.
+These effects can be moved and edited like audio file.
+You can also check the box next to the file name to add it to your favorites.

-It is also possible to drag-and-drop a music file from either the Finder or the desktop into the main project window.
+It is also possible to drag-and-drop a music file from either the Finder, Music app, or the desktop into the main project window.
 GarageBand will load and display it immediately.

 GarageBand Share Menu